realworldocaml/book/en/compiler-output-formats.md

 Notice that the pipeline branches towards the end.
 OCaml has multiple compiler frontends that re-use the early stages of compilation, but produce very different final outputs.
-The *bytecode interpreter* is portable and lightweight (it can even be transformed into Javascript), whereas the native code compiler generates specialized executable binaries suitable for high-performance applications.
+The *bytecode interpreter* is portable and can even be transformed into Javascript.
+The *native code compiler* generates specialized executable binaries suitable for high-performance applications.

 <sidebar>
 <title>Obtaining the compiler source code</title>